awa03/awa03/README.md

 ### Hi there 👋
 [![wakatime](https://wakatime.com/badge/user/3e4d129f-58c6-4bb3-b489-4b3a0d90742e.svg)](https://wakatime.com/@3e4d129f-58c6-4bb3-b489-4b3a0d90742e)

 I am an aspiring software developer at Florida State University.
 I am currently pursuing a Computer Science degree, as well as a minor in philosophy of Science.
-I am currently a Junior and anticipate my graduation to be in the summer of 2025.
+I am currently a Senior and anticipate my graduation to be in the summer of 2025.

 ****